uc-cdis/gen3-discovery-ai/README.md

 # Gen3 Discovery AI Service

 Information discovery using generative artificial intelligence (AI).
-This service allows for configuring multiple topics for users to send queries and get intelligent AI-generated responses.
+This service allows for configuring multiple topics for users, so they can send queries and get intelligent AI-generated responses.

 ## Overview